HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 We have found the .Net / Mono eco system based languages (including Blazor) reserves the first position for the language used in WebAssembly for desktop clients with 40.5% and for mobile clients with 39.8%

-However 41.1% clients in desktop and 41.6% clients in mobile have language "Unknown" that means We could not find the author’s (source) language because of missing language indicators or WebAssembly is stripped with the obfuscation or other techniques; These techniques are used to reduce the size, enable privacy/security features or to optimize the performance of the WebAssembly by the modern compilers.
+However 41.1% clients in desktop and 41.6% clients in mobile have language "Unknown" that means We could not find the author's (source) language because of missing language indicators or WebAssembly is stripped with the obfuscation or other techniques; These techniques are used to reduce the size, enable privacy/security features or to optimize the performance of the WebAssembly by the modern compilers.

 ## WebAssembly features